 - gluten – a type of protein found in cereals

 - fruit and vegetables – these usually only cause symptoms affecting the mouth, lips and throat

 - meat – some people are allergic to just one type of meat, while others are allergic to a range of meats

-What causes the immune system to mistake harmless proteins as a threat is unclear.
+It is not clear what causes the immune system to mistake harmless proteins as a threat.
 Some things are thought to increase your risk of a food allergy.